-Georgian foods are highly underappreciated by the world, especially when compared with European and Asian cuisines.
+The world highly underappreciated Georgian foods, especially compared to European and Asian cuisines.
 This has to change, starting with you!

 With adapted flavors from the Mediterranean and Greece along with influences from Persia and Turkey, all the dishes in Georgia are delicious and unique in their own ways.

-Whether you’re planning a trip to Georgia, seeking the best dishes to order at a Georgian restaurant in your area, or trying to learn some new Georgian recipes, this article has got you covered!
+Whether you’re planning to find the best dishes in Georgia or trying to learn some new recipes, this article has got you covered!